-Applied responded quickly to put in place precautionary measures to keep its workplaces healthy and safe, while ensuring compliance with orders and restrictions imposed by government authorities, everywhere Applied operates in the world.
+As the COVID-19 pandemic emerged in 2020, Applied Materials responded quickly to put in place precautionary measures to keep its workplaces healthy and safe, while ensuring compliance with orders and restrictions imposed by government authorities, everywhere Applied operates in the world.

 Applied's top priority during the ongoing COVID-19 pandemic remains protecting the health and safety of its employees and their families, customers, suppliers and community.
-Applied continues to support workplace flexibility such as remote work where possible and follow enhanced safety and health protocols -including screenings, social distancing, and use of personal protective equipment.
+Applied continues to support workplace flexibility such as remote working where possible and follow enhanced safety and health protocols-including screenings, social distancing, and use of personal protective equipment.
 Applied is keeping its labs and operations active and continuing to support customers.

-Applied has a multi-phase plan to return to working on-site, which takes into consideration factors such as Applied's business and employee needs, local government regulations, community case trends, and recommendations from public health officials.
+Applied has implemented a multi-phase plan to return to working on-site, which takes into consideration factors such as Applied's business and employee needs, local government regulations, community case trends, and recommendations from public health officials.
 The plan involves multiple phases that gradually allow additional workers to return onsite while practicing social distancing and other safety measures.